ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ### Source/Destination IP Address and Port

-As a source/destination IP address can be used a plain IP address or a CIDR (Classless Inter-Domain Routing) when for example simulating path lookup from a host to a network.
+A plain IP address or a CIDR (Classless Inter-Domain Routing) can be used as a source/destination IP address, for example, when simulating path lookup from a host to a network.

 By default, the `ICMP` protocol and the `Echo request` option are chosen for path lookup.

 ![Source and destination](pathlookup/pathlookup_src_dst.png)

-When switched to Web HTTP/HTTPS, TCP destination port 80 and 443 with (web|http|https) application is set by default.
+When switched to `Web HTTP/HTTPS`, TCP destination ports `80` and `443` with the `(web|http|https)` application are set by default.

 ![HTTP default](pathlookup/pathlookup_http_default.png)

-When extending details, transport protocol and range of ports can be specified for a source and for a destination.
+When extending details, the transport protocol and range of ports can be specified for a source and for a destination.
 When more destination ports are specified, IP Fabric will analyze all of them individually during the path lookup.

 ![Source and destination ports](pathlookup/pathlookup_src_dst_port.png)

-Port can be changed to an arbitrary one for TCP/UDP protocols.
+The port can be changed to an arbitrary one for TCP/UDP protocols.

-The following flags can be also set for TCP traffic -- None/ACK/FIN/SYN/RST/PSH/URG.
+The following flags can also be set for TCP traffic: `None` / `ACK` / `FIN` / `SYN` / `RST` / `PSH` / `URG`.

 ### TTL and Fragment Offset

-In **More details**, **TTL** (Time to live) and **Fragment offset** can be set -- thus affecting path lookup output - default TTL is 128 and Fragment offset is set to 0
+In **More details**, **TTL** (Time to live) and **Fragment offset** can be set -- thus affecting the path lookup output.
+The default TTL is 128 and Fragment offset is set to 0.

 ![TTL and Fragmentation](pathlookup/pathlookup_ttl_fragment.png)